herbie4/no-slug-product-post-types/README.md

 # no-slug-product-post-types

-Tiny little WordPress plugin to remove the slug from WooCommerce product post types.
-Changed this to work for 'product' post types.
+Tiny little WordPress plugin to remove the slug '/product/' from WooCommerce product post types.
+Changed this to work for WC 'product' post types.

 Tested with WP version 4.2.4 and WooCommerce version 2.4.6.